ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 Prepare New Workspace:
 ----------------------
-We will create a new catkin workspace, since this exercise does not overlap with the previous PlanNScan exercises.
+We will create a new catkin workspace, since this exercise does not overlap with the previous exercises.

 #.
 Disable automatic sourcing of your previous catkin workspace: